What is Making Connections?

 Evaluation is an integral component to this program, and we gather feedback from mentees and mentors through interviews, surveys and debriefs.
 Our initial evaluation documented outstanding outcomes, ranging from practical (e.g., paid internships with industry) to intangible (e.g., a previously unknown level of comfort at university).

 The program has been presented at the 2019 Refugee Alternatives Conference in Adelaide and our training and other materials shared to support the development of similar schemes.
-In our next phase, we seek to formally publish our program to further expand the benefits to other institutions.
+We are currently seeking to formally publish our program to further expand the benefits to other institutions.
 Making Connections has also been the model framework for four mentoring programs for equity groups at Macquarie University and other higher education institutions in Australia.

 As a low-cost innovative program, we hope Making Connections will continue to improve and be taken up by other universities in Australia and elsewhere.